 MARRIAGE EQUALITYKathleen fully supports the right of LGBT individuals to marry the person they love.
 Kathleen was an early and vocal advocate for New York’s marriage equality law, and when its passage prompted a local clerk to refuse to issue marriage licenses to same-sex couples, she responded immediately with a letter notifying all clerks in Nassau County that any such protest would not be accepted and would be met with criminal prosecution.

 The recent Supreme Court decision overturning same-sex marriage bans at the state level was a major victory in the fight for marriage equality, but that fight is not over.
 One of Kathleen’s priorities in Congress is to fully repeal the Defense of Marriage Act in order to guarantee federal recognition, protections and benefits under the law for every legally-married same-sex couple in America.

 EQUALITY AT THE BALLOT BOXThe landmark Voting Rights Act of 1965 drastically increased the number of African American voters and elected officials after African Americans had for years been systematically disenfranchised, suppressed, and denied the right to participate in the democratic process.
 50 years later, voting rights are still very much under attack in states across the country, and a recent Supreme Court decision gutted key provisions of the Voting Rights Act that we rely on to enforce federal law and combat voter suppression.
-Kathleen is a proud cosponsor of the Voting Rights Amendment Act of 2015, which will fully restore the Voting Rights Act so that the federal government has the tools it needs to ensure no one in America is denied the right to vote.
+Kathleen is a proud cosponsor of H.R.
+4, the Voting Rights Advancement Act of 2019, which will fully restore the Voting Rights Act so that the federal government has the tools it needs to ensure no one in America is denied the right to vote.
 Kathleen believes there should be no partisan divide on this issue – the right to vote is at the very foundation of American democracy, and the effort to protect and uphold that right should rise above politics and partisanship.